 What's my point?
 That on a vertical world like Tharn, altitude trumps latitude.

 The northern Zu Desert fades into prairie, fed by scant rains off the Zuki Sea to the north.
-A little too cool and windy for centahs or veltaurs, this plain is sparsely settled--used only by a few camaroo herders and weavers; it'd be a poor living if they had to live directly off the land, but they weave famously warm fabrics on hexagonal looms--sketch at right.
-Exported, these gain them all the frills that make life comfortable--books, tools, experimental seeds, and especially nuts and dried fruit from the elaffes, huge, giraffelike silviculturalists in Zuki Wood to the north.
+A little too cool and windy for centahs or veltaurs, this plain is sparsely settled--used only by a few camaroo herders and weavers.
+It'd be a poor living if they had to feed themselves on this stingy land, but they weave famously warm fabrics on hexagonal looms--sketch at right.
+Exported, these gain them all the frills that make life comfortable--books, tools, experimental seeds, and especially nuts and dried fruit from the elaffes, huge, giraffelike silviculturalists living in Zuki Wood to the north.

 The southern Zu gets irregular rains from the Hastor Sea to the south.
 Winters are mild if dry, and summers hot; centahs and veltaurs are common here, though villages remain small and cling to creeks and reliable wells.
 It's called the Shif Shif Veldt, after a small crater (just off the photo and map); beyond it, to the south, the savanna grows greener and lone trees merge into groves, open forest, and finally rainforest around the Hastor Sea.
 There's no dramatic natural boundary, from desert to jungle--it's like the Sahel, the shifting, semiarid southern border of the Sahara.

 Zu Crater is the only prominent feature of the central desert.
 It's a ring 100 km wide (60 mi), and 2.8 km high (9,000').
 The ridge is tall enough to cause thunderstorms; twice as much rain falls as on the plain below, sustaining "pine" forests on the heights.
 Streams from this ring-oasis merge to form the Zu River, draining north into the Zuki Sea.
 Creeks on the inside wall drain down to a shallow, marshy lake on the crater floor, 1.75 km below datum (over a mile below the plain and 15,000' below the rim!)
 Here, thotters, flyotes and wingbok flourish--and the air is just dense enough so the latter two species can grow large enough to be true people, not the disturbing borderline creatures they generally are in the thin air of bedlevel or above.
 So Zu Crater's not just an ecological oasis but a cultural one!
 This peculiar (to a Terran) consequnce of cratering is a general one on Tharn; it'll manifest even more in larger Parthak Crater to the east--as we'll soon see.

-Zor is a chasma, a rift valley analogous to Earth's mid-oceanic ridges.
+Zor is a rift valley analogous to Earth's mid-oceanic ridges.
 It stretches nearly pole to pole.
 The ridges flanking the rift are low and gentle (for Tharn), rarely over 2.5 km high (8,000') but they're still an ecological barrier.
-The ridges snag storms on their outer faces, so the central chasma is drier, ranging from savanna at the equator to a desert strip around 30 north and south and dry prairie in the north.
-I've already mentioned the breathing problem lobbras face crossing the ridges, but the valley's equally hostile to forest creatures like elaffes.
+The ridges snag storms on their outer faces, so the central rift is drier, ranging from savanna at the equator to a desert strip around 30 north and south and dry prairie in the north.
+I've already mentioned the breathing problem lobbras face crossing the ridges, but the dry valley's equally hostile to forest creatures like elaffes.
 It's no surprise, then, that they're relative newcomers west of Zor's ridges.
 More surprising, really, that any managed to cross at all.

 There's an oasis of sorts--but to most living things, it's no better than a mirage.
 Let's look at it from afar, as the elaffe pioneers did, from atop the eastern ridge.
-(Is your oxygen tank topped off?
+(Is your breathmask fully charged?
 Remember, the air's much thinner than Everest).
 The thin air's clear as glass, and down in the great canyon you can clearly see a lake of shocking, flamingo pink.
 The elaffes must have thought they were hallucinating from anoxia... but it's real.